trueadm/t7/readme.md

 Essentially, t7 provides designers and developers with a way to create awesome templates that anyone with JavaScript knowledge can easily understand.
-Long gone are the days of having to learn something like Mustache, Jade or Underscore.
+Long gone are the days of having to learn something like Mustache, Handlebars, Jade or Underscore.

-Unlike JSX, t7 is fully web compliant, resulting in templates that can easily be debugged and linted.
+Unlike JSX, t7 is fully web compliant, resulting in templates that can easily be linted.
 Furthermore, IDEs should play nicely with your syntax and there isn't a need to setup in-browser transformers or NodeJS transpilers to start developing.